 - Click the Approve button to connect your site to your WooCommerce.com account

-- Download extensions to install them directly from your site.
+- Download product .zip files to manually install on your site.

-- Receive updates and support for your connected extensions.
+- Receive updates and support for your connected subscriptions.

 - Enable auto-renew for subscriptions.